F5Networks/f5-ci-docs/docs/kubernetes/index.rst

 F5 Resource Properties
 ``````````````````````

 The |kctlr-long| uses special 'F5 Resources' to identify what objects it should create on the BIG-IP.
-This is defined as a JSON blob in a Kubernetes `ConfigMap`_.
+An F5 resource is defined as a JSON blob in a Kubernetes `ConfigMap`_.

 The :ref:`F5 Resource JSON blob <f5-resource-blob>` must contain the following properties.